varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 The subroutine executions ends when a return(*action*) statement is made.
 The *action* specifies how execution should proceed.
-The context defines which actions are availble.
+The context defines which actions are available.
 See the user guide for information on what actions are available where.

 Multiple subroutines